Screenshot of the Global Voices community Instagram account.

 Running GV’s Instagram account

-3. Follow your contacts.
-This way your Instagram network get to know Global Voices, with a higher chance of following your posts!
+4. Follow your contacts.
+This way your Instagram network gets to know Global Voices, with a higher chance of following your posts!

-4. Short standard bio in all subsequent posts.
-Not all followers will catch your first intro post and might be confused about who is running the account.
+5. Short standard bio in all subsequent posts.
+Not all followers will catch your first intro post and might be confused about who is running the account:

-5. Credit and clear information: We ask that 1. all photos are taken by you (or credited appropriately), and 2. posts follow a format that gives some information like:
+6. Provide credit and clear information: We ask that all photos be taken by you (or credited appropriately), and posts follow a format that gives some information like: